thelastoutpostworkshop/gpio_viewer/README.md

 Downnload the code and install the library in the Arduino IDE : Sketch > Include Library > Add ZIP Library...

 ### Usage
+>ℹ️ You can also use get examples provided with the library in the Arduino IDE through the menu `File > Examples >GPIOViewer`

 ```c
 #include <gpio_viewer.h> // Must me the first include in your project